Dr Anna Goodman

 - Using quantitative data from the iConnect study (CEDAR and TSU, among a larger consortium) to examine the links between health outcomes and carbon emissions, and to examine the impacts of new infrastructure designed to promote walking and cycling.

 - Collaborating on the On the Buses study (LSHTM), which evaluated the public health impacts of giving young people in London free bus travel.
-I contributed to qualitative data collection and analysis for this study, and lead its youth involvement component.
+I contributed to qualitative data collection and analysis for this study, and led its youth involvement component.

 - Integrating qualitative and quantitative data from the Commuting and Health in Cambridge (CEDAR) study in a mixed-method investigation of the socio-economic structure of car commuting in Cambridge

 Prior to this, my PhD research focussed on factors which protect children against mental health problems and promote good mental health.
 One focus of this research was investigating the reasons for the apparent mental health advantage of British Indian children in these surveys.
 Other aspects included testing the psychometric properties of the Strengths and Difficulties Questionnaire and DAWBA interview, and developing new ways to use these to measure mental health; collaborating with OFSTED in validating a school-level predictor of emotional and behavioural difficulties within schools; and developing an 'Added Value' score for use in outcome monitoring of Child and Adolescent Mental Health services.
+I am now contributing to the conduct of the 2016 national Survey of the Mental Health of Children and Young People, data from which will be available in late 2017.

 See below for some selected recent publications.
 For a list of all publications, and PDFs of the articles, see the LSHTM online research repository.
-You can also listen to me explaining some of my Swedish and British work in a 2012 podcast with the Guardian (I start 33 min in).

 - Child health